 Clean up with degreasers that can give you the edge you need to clean smoke and help you tackle the cigarette smell, black smoke stains, and discoloration left behind from years of use – in some cases these areas can almost appear to have the remnants of fire damage, feeling as if the drywall, baseboards and ceiling all need full restoration services to get the smoke odor out and clean walls again.

-Getting newly painted walls is a great idea to breathe life back into the home, and removal of as much of the stain as possible reduces the risk of the residue bleeding through the new paint job.
+Getting newly painted walls is a great idea to breathe life back into the home, and the removal of as much of the stain as possible reduces the risk of the residue bleeding through the new paint job.
 Interior painting, like all good painting, is as much about the prep as the paint itself!

 1. Start With Removal